20 Hour Continuing Education Bundle B

 Bundle B Includes 20 L-CERPS and 20 Nursing Contact Hours.

 Designed for the busy lactation professional, this bundle makes it easy to get the continuing education hours you need while leveling up the care you provide.
 The 13 courses will have you thinking critically about key topics in today’s lactation landscape and reflecting on your own practice.
 This bundle specifically highlights two areas–science and culture.
 Get the knowledge you need to provide evidence-based care and the insight you need to serve with empathy, compassion, and sensitivity.
-Courses involve lecture as well as hands-on learning, photo assessment challenges, case studies, thought questions, and application activities.
+Courses involve lecture as well as photo assessment challenges, case studies, thought questions, and application activities.

 Included in this bundle:

 Annual Update 2019-2020.Explains how the latest research and revisions to policies and protocols affect your practice today.
 Instructor Sekeita Lewis-Johnson, DNP, FNP-BC, IBCLC, has decades of experience analyzing policy and research as both a nurse and an IBCLC.